sxxxhjjj/666/README.md

         step = math.max(step or 0, AntiJeffreyEscapeStep or 70)
         tweenTime = tweenTime or 0.28
     end
     local cf = GetBestJeffreyEscapeCFrame(step, true)
-    if not cf then return false end

-    AntiJeffreyEscapeBusy = true
+    if not cf then return false end AntiJeffreyEscapeBusy = true
     AntiJeffreyLastEscapeAt = now
-    BreakFarmLockForJeffrey("Jeffrey escape", isKillZone and 0.65 or 0.45)
+    BreakFarmLockForJeffrey("Jeffrey 逃跑", isKillZone and 0.65 or 0.45)
     local ok = false
     if MoveFarmSpecialCFrame then
         ok = MoveFarmSpecialCFrame(cf, tweenTime)